The best dressed stars on the Met Gala red carpet

 Emma Chamberlain

-The YouTuber walked the red carpet in a long white skirt and tan long-sleeved crop top.
+The YouTuber walked the red carpet in a long white skirt and tan long-sleeved crop top by Louis Vuitton.
 She has her hair dyed blonde and paired her look with a silver choker and tiara.

 La La Anthony

-La La Anthony wore a long-sleeved burgundy gown with a train and slit by LaQuan Smith.
+La La Anthony wore a long-sleeved burgundy gown with a train, cut-out detail in the middle, and slit by LaQuan Smith.
 Her look also included red heels, silver earings, and a large red and silver hat.

 Hamish Bowles